Skip to main content Skip to search Skip to main navigation

 Features

-• Fretboard: Rosewood (Rosewood)
+• Fretboard: Rosewood

 Warm, dark, balanced sound, good resonance.

-• Body material: Mahogany Chambered
+• Body Material: Mahogany Chambered

 Less resonance loss, fuller and warmer sound.

-• Scale length: 24" (610 - 634mm)
+• Scale: 24" (610 - 634 mm)

 Shorter scale length for easier bends.

-• Technology: Solid body
+• Technology: Solid Body

 Clear, focused, powerful sound with higher sustain

-• Neck construction: Glued in
+• Neck construction: Set in neck

 Significantly longer sustain than screw-on necks

-• Neck profile: Standard U
+• Neck Profile: Standard U

 Comfortable profile for larger hands, comfortable playing feel.